 Categories Financial Instruments Measurement

-Financial Cash Cost or amortized cost
+Financial Cash Cost or amortized

-Assets Accounts receivable amortized cost
+Assets Accounts receivable cost

-Financial Liabilities Accounts receivable and accrued liabilities Cost or amortized cost
+Financial Accounts receivable and accrued Cost or amortized

-Liabilities accided liabilities amortized cost
+Liabilities liabilities cost

 Contractual holdbacks

 Deferred revenue

 Contingencies

 Contingent liabilities are potential liabilities which may become actual liabilities if one or more future events occur.
 If it is probable that an event will occur or fail to occur, and a reasonable estimate of the liability can be made, a provision is recognized and an expense is recorded.
 If the likelihood of the event cannot be determined or if the amount involved cannot be reasonably estimated, a contingency is disclosed in the notes to the Financial Statements.